 If you compare it to another company for example, a yap stone talks about.
 Always learning, always growing as an engineering value, but they describe it a little bit different.

 They say we value continuous learning and growth for individuals and the team.
 We are more productive as individuals when we are empowered to work on various products and platforms and have input into product directions.
 And I think this is, it gives off a complete different vibe, right?
-We also learning we are growing, but in a very different.
+We are also learning we are growing, but in a very different setup.

 And I think I would be more hesitant to, to to say, well, let's drop drip all, and let's go to remix um, in this setting.